 If these accounts are true, how did someone whose institutional background was so idiosyncratically unsuited to exercising pastoral responsibility and care, become appointed to one of the most senior bishoprics on the Church of England?

 He clearly was not suited by temperament, experience or skill base.
 He had no pastoral track record; in fact no track record of any kind on the Church of England itself.

 Was there someone at the heart of the Church’s power structures who took Dakin under their wing as a protégé to make up for his merit and experience deficit?
-Those who would like to believe that Dakin was appointed solely on experience and merit would need to be reassured that the Third Estates Commissioner, (a role of some influence) who became President of the Church Missionary Society, one of the closest friends of a former Archbishop’s wife, using Lambeth Palace as a pied-à-terre, and also Tim Dakin’s godmother, did not lobby on behalf of her godchild.
+Those who would like to believe that Dakin was appointed solely on experience and merit would need to be reassured that the Third Estates Commissioner, (a role of some influence) who became President of the Church Missionary Society, one of the closest friends of a former Archbishop’s wife, using Lambeth Palace as a pied-à-terre, and also a very close family friend, did not lobby on his behalf.
 One would like to believe that such connections don’t replace real qualifications of character and achievement, or cover up defects of character at the cost of the requisite competence needed to fulfil the role.